日本語

 *The reduction scheme also applies to examination fees during prosecution.

-It is possible to reduce (abandon) one or more claims in a Japanese patent after patenting.
+It is also possible to reduce (abandon) one or more claims in a Japanese patent after patenting.
 Since annuity fees are based in part on the number of granted claims, this can work to reduce annuity fees.
 The costs for reducing claims are not on a per-claim basis, but per case - so you can reduce any number of claims for the same fee.

 See below: